rea-and/vector-infinity/README.md

 ## Chat with Your Data

-This application uses OpenAI's Chat Completions API with Vector Stores to provide intelligent chat functionality directly in the web UI.
+This application uses Google's Gemini 3 Pro to provide intelligent chat functionality directly in the web UI.
+Gemini 3 Pro has a 1M token context window, allowing it to process large amounts of your data directly.

 ### How It Works

-1. **Import**: When you import data, it's automatically uploaded to OpenAI Vector Stores (one per plugin)
+1. **Import**: When you import data, it's stored in the local SQLite database
-2. **Vector Stores**: OpenAI handles embeddings and vector search automatically
+2. **Context Retrieval**: The chat service retrieves relevant context from the database based on your query
-3. **Chat API**: The chat service uses Vector Stores for context when answering questions
+3. **Chat API**: Gemini 3 Pro uses the retrieved context along with its 1M token context window to answer questions
 4. **Chat**: Use the "Chat" tab in the web UI to ask questions about your data

 ### Prerequisites

-1. **OpenAI API Key**: Required for Vector Stores and Chat Completions API
+1. **Gemini API Key**: Required for Gemini 3 Pro chat functionality
 2. **Set in `.env` file**:
    ```
-   OPENAI_API_KEY=sk-your-api-key-here
+   GEMINI_API_KEY=your-api-key-here
    ```

 ### Using the Chat Interface